Home Reports Denmark Home and Garden Shopify Ecommerce Industry Report

 Key Takeaways

-An average Lighthouse performance score of 0.48 out of 100 reveals critically poor website technical performance, likely suppressing both conversions and organic search rankings.
+Average Lighthouse performance score of 0.47 out of 100 reveals critically poor website technical performance, posing a serious risk to both user experience and organic rankings.

 Get a monthly email when this data is updated